realzzz/wechateditor/README.md

 4. Data exchange all in json format, only render into html when it is need to be drawed.
 5. Using LeanCloud as user register/manage solution - it's just a simple way, you can always switch to your prefered mechanism.
 6. Using qiniu as image storage service provider, you may switch to any cloud storage service you prefer.
+7. Some spider features are using casperjs as engine.